Debits and credits: The five accounting elements

 There are five fundamental elements within accounting.
 These elements are as follows: Assets, Liabilities, Equity (or Capital), Income (or Revenue) and Expenses.
 The five accounting elements are all affected in either a positive or negative way.
 A credit transaction does not always dictate a positive value or increase in a transaction and similarly, a debit does not always indicate a negative value or decrease in a transaction.
 An asset account is often referred to as a "debit account" due to the account's standard increasing attribute on the debit side.
 When an asset (e.g. an espresso machine) has been acquired in a business, the transaction will affect the debit side of that asset account illustrated below:

 The "X" in the debit column denotes the increasing effect of a transaction on the asset account balance (total debits less total credits), because a debit to an asset account is an increase.
 The asset account above has been added to by a debit value X, i.e. the balance has increased by £X or $X. Likewise, in the liability account below, the X in the credit column denotes the increasing effect on the liability account balance (total credits less total debits), because a credit to a liability account is an increase.

 All "mini-ledgers" in this section show standard increasing attributes for the five elements of accounting.

 Summary table of standard increasing and decreasing attributes for the accounting elements:

 Attributes of accounting elements per real, personal, and nominal accounts

 Real accounts are assets.
 Personal accounts are liabilities and owners' equity and represent people and entities that have invested in the business.
 Nominal accounts are revenue, expenses, gains, and losses.
 Accountants close out accounts at the end of each accounting period.
-This method is used in the United Kingdom, where it is simply known as the Traditional approach.
+This method is known as the traditional approach.

-Transactions are recorded by a debit to one account and a credit to another account using these three "golden rules of accounting":